 Here are some of the benefits that kids experience when they learn to meditate:

 Kids get distracted.
-They have phones, social media, and texting making it difficult to focus and stay focused.
+They have phones, social media, and texting, making it challenging to focus and stay focused.
 Meditation can help kids learn to focus their attention on one task at a time and keep their attention span going.

 Helps Foster Self-Esteem

 There are a lot of things that can undermine self-esteem in kids.
-Bullying, teasing, not being “popular” and not being able to keep up with the other kids they know.
-Meditation helps foster feelings of security and inner peacefulness teaching kids that right now this moment is good enough.
+Bullying, teasing, not being “popular,” and not keeping up with the other kids they know.
+Meditation helps foster feelings of security and inner peacefulness, teaching kids that this moment is good enough right now.

 Fosters Caring and Happiness

-The Journal of Child and Family Studies published a study that took 409 children who exhibited behavior problems and found that after 5 weeks of mindful meditation sessions, teachers reported that these same children were paying attention, exhibiting self-control and showing more respect to fellow students.
+The Journal of Child and Family Studies published a study that took 409 children who exhibited behavior problems and found that after five weeks of mindful meditation sessions, teachers reported that these same children were paying attention, exhibiting self-control, and showing more respect to fellow students.

 How To Get Your Kids To Start Meditating

-If you are worried about how to get your kids meditating, it might be easier than you think.
+If you are worried about getting your kids meditating, it might be easier than you think.
 Here are some tips for starting your child on the path of meditation.

 Lead by Example

 If you don’t already have a meditation practice, now may be the time to start.
 If you are meditating, it opens their mind to meditation too.
-Children are naturally curious and they will want to know what you are doing.
-Cultivate the meditation seed in their mind and let them know how meditation helps you.
-You can find a lot of children meditation in MindTastik app, alongside with a great collection of bedtime stories developed to help them fall asleep easier and faster.
+Children are naturally curious, and they will want to know what you are doing.
+Cultivate the meditation seed in their minds, and know-how meditation helps you.
+You can find a lot of children’s meditation in the MindTastik app, alongside a great collection of bedtime stories developed to help them fall asleep easier and faster.

 Make Meditation Relatable

-Depending on the age of your child or children, you want to make meditation relatable to them so they enjoy it.
-If you have a 7-year-old for instance, tell them to imagine what their breath looks like as it goes through their body.
-They might see a bird flying through their body and out their mouth or the wind blows the trees!
+Depending on your child’s age or children, you want to make meditation relatable to them so they enjoy it.
+For instance, if you have a 7-year-old, tell them to imagine what their breath looks like as it goes through their body.
+They might see a bird flying through their body and out their mouth, or the wind blows the trees!

 Find a space in your home and set it up for meditation.
-Make it inviting and quiet so that it is a respite from a hectic schedule.
+Make it inviting and quiet, a respite from a hectic schedule.

 What Types of Meditation Work for Children

 Kids can practice the same types of meditations as adults.
-If your kids are younger there are meditations that are geared for younger children.
+However, some meditations are geared toward younger children if your kids are younger.

 - Guided meditation for kids to help them focus on their breath